-penetrations leading to unconditioned spaces should be sealed with foam or caulk.
-See the Trades a chapter, Building Tips on air sealants and the instructions for plumbers, electricians, and framers.
+The little holes occur between framing members (such as band joist to sill plate), around electrical boxes, and where plumbing or wiring penetrate the envelope.
+All penetrations leading to unconditioned spaces should be sealed with foam or caulk.
+See the Trades of chapter, Building Tips on air sealants and the instructions for plumbers, electricians, and framers.
 Also see the sections later in this chapter for plumbing and electrical.